mmistakes/minimal-mistakes/_posts/technicalwriting/2015-08-18-provision-excel-services-in-sharepoint-server-with-powershell.md

 The credentials of the user logged into the server, running the PowerShell cmdlets, will be used to authenticate when Excel Services is running.
-The script reads the environment variables for the user’s domain and name, `$env:UserDomain` and `$env:UserName`, respectively.
+The script reads the environment variables for the user’s domain and name, `$env:UserDomain` and `$env:UserName`.

-_Line 8_ &ndash; The SharePoint service should have a descriptive name.
-In this case, it will be called ExcelServices.
+_Line 8_ &ndash; Give the SharePoint service a descriptive name, such as ExcelServices.

 _Line 9_ &ndash; IIS will create a separate IIS Application Pool for the new SharePoint service.
-This service should also have a descriptive name, such as ExcelServicesAppPool, instead of the name SharePoint provides by default.
+Give this service a descriptive name, such as ExcelServicesAppPool, instead of the name SharePoint provides by default.

 ## The Script – Initial Clean Up ##